 - Title III applies to businesses and nonprofits that are open to the public (public accommodations).

-- Title IV established the relay system for telephone access for those who are Deaf or hard-of-hearing.
+- Title IV established the relay system for telephone access for people who are Deaf or hard-of-hearing.

 In 2008, Congress strengthened and clarified the ADA with the ADA Amendments Act (ADAAA).